sabafooladi/BENG-496/Assignment2/README.md

 ```

-8. Load Miniconda and activate the conda environment 'st-pipeline':
+8. Load Miniconda, install and activate the conda environment 'st-pipeline':
 ```bash

 ```